Bureaucratic Fiction

 database, articles, monograph, workshop, newsletter

-Files, Forms, Fictions: Bureaucracy's Literary Lives from Ledgers to Algorithms
+Literary Lives of Bureaucracy, from Ledgers to Algorithms

 This international symposium brings together scholars exploring the intersection of bureaucracy and literature across various cultural and historical contexts.
 The main goal is to open a space for the circulation and exchange of ideas on the literary uses of bureaucratic forms and themes, as well as to sketch synchronic and diachronic comparisons.